Some history of the Boot Inn at Lapworth in the county of Warwickshire.

 All I can add here is that in the 21st century the Boot Inn forms part of a small pub company called Lovely Pubs.
 The company operates a number of pubs and venues in the local region, including the Orange Tree at Chadwick End and the Queen's Head at Stoke Pound.
 Under this firm's umbrella, the Boot Inn is a highly popular pub and restaurant where some elements of pub tradition are combined with a higher level of food offering.
 The subterannean kitchen areas are a sight to behold as a team of chefs manage to pull out the stops in what is a challenging work environment.
 I have been down there and always bang my blinkin' head as the ceilings are so low.

-order to give his employees, upwards of 50, a day's outing in the shape of picnic.
-Wagonettes were provided to convey the party to the Boot, Lapworth, the company
+in order to give his employees, upwards of 50, a day's outing in the shape of picnic.
+Wagonettes were provided to convey the party to the Boot, Lapworth,

-arriving there about eleven o'clock, in time for luncheon, after which they adjourned to the field adjacent, where ample amusements were provided till dinner was
+the company arriving there about eleven o'clock, in time for luncheon, after which they adjourned to the field adjacent, where ample amusements were provided

-announced, which was served up in the most sumptuous manner by the worthy host and hostess, Mr. and Mrs. Buckley.
-Mr. Reeves acted as chairman, and Mr. Friend vice,
+till dinner was announced, which was served up in the most sumptuous manner by the worthy host and hostess, Mr. and Mrs. Buckley.
+Mr. Reeves acted as chairman, and

-and the cloth being drawn, and the usual toasts of the day given, they again adjourned to the field sports, which were most heartily enjoyed by all till summoned to
+Mr. Friend vice, and the cloth being drawn, and the usual toasts of the day given, they again adjourned to the field sports, which were most heartily enjoyed by all

 Birmingham Mail : August 4th 1871 Page 4